 We are proud to develop and deliver innovative unmanned aircraft and tactical missile system solutions that help protect U.S. and allied troops while enabling them to perform their jobs more effectively.
 Prior to the broad adoption of our small unmanned aircraft systems, or UAS, by the U.S. Department of Defense ("DOD"), most of our revenue historically came from non-defense customers and we continue to serve commercial customers and consumers in markets where we maintain leading market positions.
 We view ourselves as a technology solutions provider whose largest market is currently the global defense industry.
 We continue to see growth opportunities among allied military forces and within the DOD, and with changes to airspace regulations for unmanned aircraft, we anticipate a growing and potentially large opportunity for our small UAS solutions in domestic and international commercial markets.
 Our Efficient Energy Systems, or EES, business remains focused primarily on commercial and consumer markets.
-The common thread in our two business segments is the development of innovative technology-based solutions for large markets in which we can gain a first mover advantage and generate high long-term return on invested capital.
+The common thread in our two business segments is the long-term return on invested capital.